 The world is inching closer to 'Cold War with a difference' (Column: The Third Eye)

-New Delhi: The unending military conflict between Ukraine and Russia, the unevenness of economic growth in the US and Europe, and the rise of President Xi Jinping as the new cult figure of China after a period of impediments created by Covid for that country do indicate that a new Cold War was appearing on the horizon - this time between the US-led West on one side and a resurgent and ambitious China on the other.
+New Delhi, Sep 3 (IANS) The unending military conflict between Ukraine and Russia, the unevenness of economic growth in the US and Europe, and the rise of President Xi Jinping as the new cult figure of China after a period of impediments created by Covid for that country do indicate that a new Cold War was appearing on the horizon - this time between the US-led West on one side and a resurgent and ambitious China on the other.

 China's quest for becoming the second superpower in competition with the US is clearly making headway - the confrontation this time, is not merely between the ideologies of International Communism that prescribed total control of State over all means of production as one-party rule and the Western democracy that believed in a free market and a multi-party electoral system.
 The contest now is for military as well as economic power.